Neaterry6/Amazing-Bot-/Ilom.md

 # Overview

-Ilom WhatsApp Bot is a comprehensive Node.js application built using the Baileys library for WhatsApp automation.
+Ilom WhatsApp Bot is a comprehensive Node.js application built using the latest Baileys library for WhatsApp automation.
 The bot features AI integration, media processing, economy systems, admin tools, and extensive command management.
 It's designed as a multi-purpose WhatsApp bot with modular architecture supporting plugins, scheduled tasks, and web-based administration.

+**✅ Latest Updates (Sep 2025):**
+- Upgraded to Node.js 24.4.0 for optimal performance
+- Updated @whiskeysockets/baileys to version 6.17.16 for better WhatsApp connectivity
+- Enhanced session management with multiple cloud platform support
+- Improved deployment configurations for Replit, Railway, Heroku, Render, and more
+- 120+ active commands with advanced error handling
+- Enhanced cloud environment detection and session persistence

 # User Preferences